dd9jn/rfc4880bis/crypto-refresh.md

 ## Sym.
 Encrypted Integrity Protected Data Packet (Tag 18) {#seipd}

 The Symmetrically Encrypted Integrity Protected Data packet is a variant of the Symmetrically Encrypted Data packet.
-It is a legacy OpenPGP mechanism that, in combination with the Modification Detection Code packet ({{mdc}}) offers some protections against ciphertext malleability.
+It is a legacy OpenPGP mechanism that offers some protections against ciphertext malleability.
 The AEAD Encrypted Data packet ({{aead}}) offers a more cryptographically rigorous defense against ciphertext malleability, but may not be as widely supported.
 See {{ciphertext-malleability}} for more details on choosing between these formats.

 This packet contains data encrypted with a symmetric-key algorithm and protected against modification by the SHA-1 hash algorithm.
 When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).
-The last decrypted packet in this packet's payload MUST be a Modification Detection Code packet.

 The body of this packet consists of:

 - A one-octet version number.
   The only defined value is 1.
-  There won't be any future versions of this packet: the MDC system is deprecated because it is superseded by the AEAD Encrypted Data packet (see {{mdc}}).
+  There won't be any future versions of this packet: the MDC system is deprecated because it is superseded by the AEAD Encrypted Data packet.

 - Encrypted data, the output of the selected symmetric-key cipher operating in Cipher Feedback mode with shift amount equal to the block size of the cipher (CFB-n where n is the block size).